370 Riverside Drive

 370 Riverside Drive is a building on Riverside Drive and the north side of West 109th Street on the Upper West Side of Manhattan, New York City.
-A number of notable people have lived here, including Hannah Arendt, Grace Zia Chu (culinary figure), Clarence J. Lebel (inventor of fluorescent bulb), and Evelyn John Strachey (British politician), among others.
+A number of notable people have lived here, including Hannah Arendt and her husband Heinrich Blücher, Grace Zia Chu (culinary figure), Clarence J. Lebel (inventor of fluorescent bulb), and Evelyn John Strachey (British politician), among others.

 History

 The building at 370 Riverside Drive was erected in 1922 and 1923 for approximately $800,000.
 The architects were Simon Schwartz and Arthur Gross.
 It is located on a hill overlooking the Hudson River, and the Riverside Park.
 As a pre-war building its floor plans included a number of Classic Six apartments with high ceilings, a roof deck with views of the river, the park and George Washington Bridge.
 It is close to Columbia University campus.

 The 16 story building was completed in 1922 and converted to a cooperative in 1973.

 The building changed ownership a number of times.
 On September 4, 1944 Samuel Knepper acquired 370 RSD from Pasquale Ferri.
 The price was not disclosed, but the building had a mortgage of $530,000 and was assessed at $650,000.
 On November 1, 1944, an investor bought 370 Riverside Drive still assessed at $650,000.
 On January 27, 1949, it was reported that the US Attorney's office had brought involuntary bankruptcy proceedings against Samuel Bronxmeyer, who was the owner of 370 Riverside Drive.
 He was charged with milking bankers and other parties by use of his many properties, including the building where he lived.
 By August 11, 1949, Henry Payson purchased 370 Riverside Drive from H. B. Management Corporation for cash above a $489,000 mortgage.
 The property was assessed at $605,000.
 H. B.Management acquired the parcel through foreclosure proceedings on August 3 against Samuel Bronxmeyer.
 On January 9, the Jason Realty Company bought the rent-controlled 75-apartment 370 Riverside Drive from the estate of Joseph Ross for an undisclosed amount of cash over a $600,000 mortgage.
 The building sits on an irregular 160 by 71 foot plot with an assessment of $625,000.

 The building was incorporated as a cooperative apartment building in 1973.

-The building is particularly notable, being mentioned in The New York Times 68 times.
+The building is particularly notable, being mentioned in The New York Times 63 times.